What do I need to know before I fly?

 - Pressurized containers: butane fuel, scuba tanks, propane tanks, CO2 cartridges, self inflating rafts, spray cans (limited amounts of personal toilet articles such as hairspray are allowed)

 - Undeclared firearms: firearms may not be placed in carry-on baggage.
 They may be included in checked baggage if they are declared, unloaded and properly packaged.
 Special restrictions apply for flights to/from Canada.
-For more information, please see the separately titled section on firearms or call Era Alaska at 800-866-8394.
+For more information, please see the separately titled section on firearms or call Ravn Alaska at 800-866-8394.

 - Cutting instruments: no cutting instruments of any kind regardless of size or composition are permitted in the cabin or beyond the security checkpoint.
 This includes knives of any kind, carpet knives, box cutters, scissors, razors, ice picks or other folding or retractable blades.
 Security may also confiscate other sharp objects such as manicure sets and cork screw type wine openers.